 It’s a comedy, but it makes you think about what it would be like to live your life on a loop, to see no end and no progress in sight.
 It may be funny when a famous actor relives February 2nd endlessly, but for many individuals in real life it feels like a sad truth.
 Think of young adults in foster care.
 So many feel trapped in a cycle that seems beyond their control - at a foster home or a group home or a medical facility, unable to see their friends or make their own choices, their future dependent on others.
 And think now of adults struggling to make ends meet as they wake up every morning, head to a low-paying job, and spend their evenings trying to determine how they can pay that month’s or week’s bills.
 It must feel like the same day, the same frustration, the same loop over and over regardless of how hard they try to break it - Bill Murray’s Groundhog Day without hope of a romantic ending.
 At the R.J.
 Leonard Foundation, we aim to give young adults, whether still in foster care or out on their own, an opportunity to live a new day.
 We help them find the resources they need to take the next steps toward whatever their goals, their February 3rd, may be.
 To find out how you can be a part of this work, visit www.rjleonardfoundation.org.
 This Monday, the country commemorated Dr. Martin Luther King Jr. Day with acts of service.
 It is estimated that for the past 25 years more than 80,000 people have participated in service opportunities in Pennsylvania, New Jersey and Delaware annually on MLK Day.
 It’s no wonder why.
 Dr. Martin Luther King Jr. was an inspiration and volunteering is not only a way to honor him but an opportunity to give back and to become a more involved member of one’s community.
 It is also a way in which individuals can inspire others.

 At RJLF, we know that firsthand.
 We see that inspiration every day.
 Our Mentors have volunteered to be there for our Fellows.
 They choose to build a relationship, to offer support and to be that one person for a young adult who too often doesn’t have one.
 They inspire us, their Fellows and those around them who witness their service.
 But even more so, our Fellows inspire us with their own commitment to service.
 Some, as they gain their own footing in a career, look to mentor.
 However, even more aim to dedicate their lives to service through their careers.
 We are humbled to be working with young people who want to be nurses, social workers, therapists and more.
 It is an honor to help serve them as they prepare to serve others.
 This year, we encourage you to find more ways to serve.
-Be a part of the inspiration and the good.
-January is traditionally the month of new goals or, often, old goals reignited.
-We view the changing of the calendar as an opportunity to start again and take strides forward - building off of what we accomplished (or were unable to accomplish) in the year before.
-The goals may be lofty and long-term or small and achievable.
-There are no rules to the January reset.
+Be a part of the inspiration and the good. |

 Categories